 In his autobiographical notes, \citet{einstein-1979} famously remarked that ``a theory is the more impressive the greater the simplicity of its premises, the more different kinds of things it relates, and the more extended its area of applicability.''
 It is an irony that Einstein wrote these words as a specific tribute to the universal content of thermodynamics.
 Yet, in his historical rejection of Nernst’s proof, he advocated for a more restricted, less universal Second Law---one that required a ``patch'' in the form of a Third Law to maintain consistency at the boundary.
-By maintaining the universality of Planck's statement irrespective of temperature, we do not merely add a Third Law; we fulfill Einstein’s own desire for a theory of universal applicability.
+By maintaining the universality of the Second Law irrespective of temperature, we do not merely add Nernst's observations as one of its consequences; we fulfill Einstein’s own desire for a theory of universal applicability.
 This extension reduces the complexity of the premises by removing the need for a separate, independent postulate to govern the boundary.